I'm Amy Cathryn,

 For as long as I can remember, I have been seeing, feeling and sensing things from the other side.
 I've known I was empathic my whole life—even before I fully understood the meaning of the word "empathic".

-Being born and raised in a religous household in Birmingham, Alabama made for an interesting journey to accepting myself as both a psychic medium and a fine artist.
+Being born and raised in a religious household in Birmingham, Alabama made for an interesting journey to accepting myself as both a psychic medium and a fine artist.
 I would sometimes hear voices in my head (and still do), I would pick up "feelings" and just "know" things about people, but I would keep it mostly to myself so people wouldn't think I was crazy.
 I also remember being able to draw before I could write, and would often doodle, and draw palm trees with charcoal pencil of beaches from my imagination.

-I went on to become a graphic designer, but the Universe (God) began pulling me towards a different direction.
+I went on to become a graphic designer, but the Universe (God) began pulling me in a new direction.
 Over time, my experiences became stronger to the point where I could no longer ignore them.
 I had two options: believe I was going crazy, or find my answers through spirituality.
 I chose to seek answers through spirituality, and became a student of metaphysics.
 I connected with like-minds that taught me how to use metaphysical tools to help and heal people, such as tarot, reiki and even how to discipline my gifts for mediumship.